-Engine rooms of X-DF engines on seagoing vessels are considered gas safe according to IGC and IGF codes.
+Engine rooms of X-DF engines on seagoing vessels are considered gas-safe according to IGC and IGF codes.
 Therefore, electrical equipment inside the engine room does not need to be certified ex-proof apparatus.
-Regarding sensors in hazardous areas see section 3.6.1.
+For further information on sensors in hazardous areas, see section 0.